top of page

 One of the best investments I made in myself was going to therapy in my early 20's (and I still do).
 We spend decades learning subjects in school, but we never learn how our brains work and how to channel their uniqueness.
 Why is that?

-Outside of CBT therapy, I've also explored Exposure therapy, Mindfulness & Meditation practices, MBSR (Mindfulness Based Compassion Stress Reduction), Hypnosis, IFS (Internal Family Systems) and Executive Coaching.
+• I've also explored CBT therapy, Exposure therapy, Mindfulness & Meditation practices, MBSR (Mindfulness Based Compassion Stress Reduction), Hypnosis, IFS (Internal Family Systems) and Executive Coaching.
 Each has equipped me with tools that I'm grateful to add into my toolbox of resilience.
-I also recently became a certified Hypnotist.

 Travel